 Athlete’s foot makes older adults suffer

-Even though you may want to avoid the issue, athlete’s foot can be stubbornly persistent and affect your older adult’s quality of life.
+Even though you may want to avoid the issue, athlete’s foot can be stubbornly persistent and affect your loved one's quality of life.
 Honestly, how happy could anyone be if their feet are burning with itchiness?

 Why do older adults get athlete’s foot?

-- Dry: Dry feet thoroughly, especially between toes because bacteria will thrive on damp or moist feet.
+- Dry: Dry feet thoroughly, especially between toes, bacteria will thrive on damp or moist feet.

 - Medicated Cream: Apply an over-the-counter or prescription medicated cream for athlete’s foot all over the foot and sparingly between the toes.